WBEX

-WBEX (1490 AM) is a commercial radio station broadcasting a Talk and Sports radio format.
+WBEX (1490 kHz) is a commercial radio station broadcasting a Talk and Sports radio format.
 It is licensed to Chillicothe, Ohio, and is owned by iHeartMedia, Inc.

 WBEX is a Class C radio station.
-It is powered at 1,000 watts non-directonal.
+It is powered at 1,000 watts non-directional.
 Programming is also heard on FM translator W224BR at 92.7 MHz in Chillicothe.

 Programming

 In the daytime and overnight, WBEX has a talk radio format.
 But in the evening and on weekends it switches to sports programming.
 Weekdays begin with This Morning, America's First News with Gordon Deal.
 That's followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show and The Sean Hannity Show.
 Overnight, the station carries Coast to Coast AM with George Noory.
 Most hours begin with an update from Fox News Radio.

 From 6 p.m. to 1 a.m., WBEX switches to sports shows from Fox Sports Radio.